How to Make PBL Your Lifelong Partner

 The key to this question is to add clarity around the SEL skill.
 For example, if the SEL skill is self-awareness, co-define what that means with your students within the context of the PBL unit you are implementing.

-How are we ensuring one year’s growth in 1 year's time?
+How are we ensuring one year’s growth in one year’s time?

 Hattie poses a great question in his research, considering the majority of our schools are based on having students for one year.
 As educators, no matter how much we debate how we assess students, we can all agree that individual student growth is important.
 Perhaps Dr. Hattie’s quantitative formula for measurement is too overwhelming for some, or some disagree with using effect size.
 Nonetheless, we should all measure how students are growing in their knowledge, understanding, and application when they are in our classrooms.